-Brandon (Houston Stevenson, A Predator’s Obsession), his girlfriend Wendy (Emily Sweet, Cry Havoc, Castle Freak) his buddy Rustin (Chris Leary, Vindicate Me), and Rustin’s sister Melanie (Tiana Tuttle, The Final Level: Escaping Rancala) are bored and looking for something to do when they see a commercial for a haunted maze.
+Brandon (Houston Stevenson, A Predator’s Obsession), his girlfriend Wendy (Emily Sweet, Mount Adams, Castle Freak) his buddy Rustin (Chris Leary, Vindicate Me), and Rustin’s sister Melanie (Tiana Tuttle, The Final Level: Escaping Rancala) are bored and looking for something to do when they see a commercial for a haunted maze.

 Fear Farm opens with a prologue, so we know this isn’t a good idea.
 And we know Hershel (John Littlefield) and daughter Gemma (Aimee Stolte, Battle Star Wars) are not to be trusted.
 There are also several drone shots that show just how huge the maze is, Seeing that adds to the effectiveness of the scenes shot in it, we know they’re far from safety.

 It also helps that for once the leads aren’t so obnoxious that I wanted them dead ASAP.
 Rustin is a bit grating but he’s tolerable.
 It’s a nice change to have characters that I actually cared about.

 The film manages to work up a good bit of suspense as it moves into The Texas Chainsaw Massacre territory.
 Well, TCM with clowns and scarecrows.
 But there is a skin-masked giant with a chainsaw among the murderous family members running this pharm, err, farm.
 That bit of creative spelling is related to the motive behind all the bloodshed.
 Unfortunately, Fear Pharm’s publicity gives it all away rather than just leaving you with a little tease.
 This is a shame because the mix of down-home horror and high-tech would have made a nice surprise.